System Behaviour Description Language

 Element Types Overview

-The type graph below illustrates the available definition types, their attributes, and, by an edge between two types, the valid links which may be specified between them.
+The type graph below illustrates the available definition types, their properties, and, by an edge between two types, the valid relations which may be specified between them.
 Each type (its relations and properties) is also elaborated upon in its own sub-section.

 SBDL Domain Element Diagram (click for larger version)